Ban on flights to Venezuela strands passengers, boosts cargo prices

 Among them was Carmen Victoria Suárez, who arrived at MIA at 3 a.m. for a Barcelona-Caracas-Margarita flight scheduled to depart at 8 a.m.
 She learned about the cancellation on the flight screen of the airport terminal.

-Avior Airlines and Laser Airlines, which also fly to Venezuela, informed their passengers of the suspension of the flights through a statement shared on social media.
+Avior Airlines and Laser Airlines, which also flies to Venezuela, informed their passengers of the suspension of the flights through a statement shared on social media.

 Laser Airlines reported that its flights between Miami and Venezuela would have a stopover in the Dominican Republic.

-The U.S. Department of Transportation Wednesday issued an immediate halt to passenger and cargo flights, citing risks to passenger safety and civil unrest caused by Venezuela’s ongoing political crisis.
+The U.S. Department of Transportation Wednesday issued an immediate halt to passenger and cargo flights between the U.S. and Venezuela, citing risks to passenger safety and civil unrest caused by Venezuela’s ongoing political crisis.
+The U.S. and dozens of other nations recognize opposition leader Juan Guaidó, the head of Venezuela’s National Assembly, as the country’s interim president.

-Venezuelan President Nicolás Maduro questioned the measure and accused the US of “attacking freedom of movement” in a speech broadcast on radio and television.
+Venezuelan leader Nicolás Maduro questioned the halting of flights and accused the U.S. of “attacking freedom of movement” in a speech broadcast on radio and television.

 The president of the Venezuelan-American Chamber of Commerce in Miami (VACC), Mauricio Tancredi, described the action as a “very serious” measure that will adversely affect businesspeople and consumers.